netelder/first_app/Using RubyMine IDE for Ruby on Rails Tutorial.md

 <a name="git"></a>
 ## Setup GIT Repository ##

 At this point we do not yet have our software under version control.
-[RubyMine] has tools for Git, CVS, Mercurial (Hg), and Subversion.
+[RubyMine] has tools for [git], CVS, Mercurial ([hg]), and Subversion ([svn]).
 Setting up a git repository is straight forward but there a lot of screens as you can see below.
-This screens basically do the following git commands:
+These screens basically do the following git commands:

     git init
     git add .
     git commit -m "Initial commit"

-The difference is you get to visually see which files you are committing.
+The difference is you visually see which files you are committing without having to use `git status`.
 We want to avoid committing the `.idea` directory and the `.rvmrc` file.
 (Working alone I would add the `.rvmrc` file to the repository.)

 Select **Create Git Repository** to create the initial repository (`git init`).

 ![Initalize new git repository](images/GitImport.png)

-Then select the **first_project** directory.
+Then select the **first_project** directory (in the command line you need to be *in* the directory).

 ![Set git directory](images/GitSetDirectory.png)

-Then say **Yes**.
+Then say **Yes** to confirm you selection.

 ![Git init confirmation dialog](images/GitConfirmInit.png)

-The **Version Control Console** shows the **git** command run and the output, just like you would have run `git init` at the command line.
+The **Version Control Console** shows the **git** command ran and the output, just like you would have run `git init` at the command line.

 ![Git Version Control Console](images/GitVersionControlConsole.png)

-Now to do the `git add .` command but we'll defined the files to add.
+Now to execute the `git add .` command but we'll define the files to add instead of depending on the “.” .
 Later we might add the `.idea` directory to the `.gitignore ` file to make life easier when using the command line.

 From the **VCS** menu bar item, select **Git > Add**